 Bollards can also support feelings of comfort when cafe seating spills out onto sidewalks.
 They also often have the best viewpoint of activity on a corner.

-Even the chains that link certain bollards are used to sit or lean, or even play.
+Even the chains that link certain bollards are used to sit or lean or even play on.

 Though perhaps simple or unappealing at first glance, even solid concrete bollards are used in interesting ways.